solarpx/ethers-abirpc/README.md

 ### Provider management

-The crate also includes a wrapper for initialization of supported ethers-rs providers.
+The crate also includes a wrapper for initialization of all supported providers.
 This is helpful for interacting with ethers-rs primitives outside the context of smart contract interaction.

 ```rust
 let provider: Provider<Ws> = AbiProvider::new(